I Have Friends Everywhere

-"I Have Friends Everywhere" was released on Disney+ on April 29, 2025 as part of a three-episode block also including "Ever Been to Ghorman?" and "What a Festive Evening", and received generally positive reviews from critics and audiences alike.
+"I Have Friends Everywhere" was released on Disney+ on April 29, 2025 as part of a three-episode block including "Ever Been to Ghorman?" and "What a Festive Evening".
+It received positive reviews from critics.
 Forest Whitaker's performance as Saw in the episode was especially praised, and earned him an Outstanding Guest Actor in a Drama Series nomination at the 77th Primetime Creative Arts Emmy Awards.

 Plot

-Cassian Andor visits a travel agency to acquire a disguise for his imminent trip to Ghorman; to alert the agency's proprietor to his affiliation with Luthen Rael, he tells her the Rebel code phrase "I have friends everywhere".
+Cassian Andor visits a travel agency to acquire a disguise for his imminent trip to Ghorman.
+To alert the agency's proprietor to his affiliation with Luthen Rael, he tells her the Rebel code phrase "I have friends everywhere".
 He disguises himself as a fashion designer named Varian Skye and makes his way to Ghorman.

 At the Bureau of Standards in Palmo, Syril Karn is startled by an ISB team invading his office in search of a listening device.
 He resists their entry, but is taken away to be interrogated.
 He later returns to the office and informs his subordinates that a listening device was found in his office.
 (Note: Planted by the Ghorman Front, first seen in "Ever Been to Ghorman?")
-Though he has been aware of the device, he maintains a cover of anger at the Imperials so as to deter the suspicion of the Ghorman Front.
+Though he has been aware of the device, he pretends to be angry with the Imperials to avoid suspicion from the Ghorman Front.

-Davo Sculdun learns that a piece in his collection of antiquities was forged, and orders that every piece in the collection be inspected for reappraisal after the imminent Senate Investiture party.
-Unbeknownst to him, Kleya Marki has been listening to the conversation through a microphone planted in another piece, which she fears will soon be discovered.
-She informs Luthen of this; though he is angry, they both agree to take the device out at the party.
+Davo Sculdun learns that a piece in his collection of antiquities was forged and orders that every piece in the collection be inspected for reappraisal after the imminent Senate Investiture party.
+Unknown to him, Kleya Marki has been listening to the conversation through a microphone planted in another piece, which she fears will soon be discovered.
+She informs Luthen, and they plan to remove the bug at the party.

-The Ghorman Front learns of Syril's past on Morlana One; Rylanz and Enza meet him in the street and ask that he provide details on the transports carrying weapons for the Imperial armory in the city.
+The Ghorman Front learns of Syril's past on Morlana One, with his dishonourable discharge adding to his credibility.
+Rylanz and Enza meet him in the street and ask that he provide details on the transports carrying weapons for the Imperial armory in the city.

-Luthen visits Bix Caleen in the safehouse, and they discuss Bix's difficulty in adapting to life on Coruscant, as well as her drug use, which Luthen discourages.
+Luthen visits Bix Caleen in the safehouse.
+They discuss Bix's difficulty adapting to life on Coruscant, as well as her drug use, which Luthen discourages.